 Conservation saves more than just water.
 Moving and treating water requires significant electricity.
-When our customers can use less water, it helps to conserve energy as well.
+When our customers can use less water, it creates an even bigger impact by helping to conserve energy as well.

+BVESI has a strategy of procuring a mix of renewable energy credits and renewable energy, which will allow the company to meet the CPUC's Renewables Portfolio Standard requirements.
+In 2022, renewable power represented 38.5% of BVESI's total electric supply purchases.
+In addition, BVESI has implemented CPUC-approved energy efficiency and solar-initiative programs, and is considering developing a solar generation facility.
+And finally, our customers are also producers, 532 BVESI customers produced, at peak solar production, a combined power output of 5.276 MW, or 5% of our total average load.
 Our customers are also conserving electricity in their homes and businesses.
-Total usage by BVESI customers is down by 5% since 2007, while the number of customers has increased.
-In addition, BVESI has a strategy of procuring a mix of renewable energy credits and renewable energy, which will allow the company to meet the CPUC's Renewables Portfolio Standard requirements.
-In 2021, renewable power represented 35.8% of BVESI's total electric supply purchases.
-In addition, BVESI has implemented CPUC-approved energy efficiency and solar-initiative programs, and is considering developing a solar generation facility.
+Electric usage per customer by BVESI customers is down by 4.1% since 2007.